baypark/Eklipse-Automation/README.md

 # eklipse_web_automation
-Software Automation Testing for catalyst using ruby and cucumber
+Software Automation Testing for eklipse using ruby and cucumber

 ## How to Setup (Mac)